-We began by comparing LCR to VS, both at $q=1$, on a simple, well‑known imaging dataset: MNIST handwritten digits; the results below are for a random 10,000-image subset, taken for computational convenience.
-Both quantities were expressed in their effective‑number forms to enable comparison with an independent benchmark: the number of clusters obtained by the state‑of‑the‑art clustering algorithm HDBSCAN.
+We first compared LCR to VS, both at $q=1$, on a simple, well-known imaging dataset: MNIST handwritten digits.
+The results below are for a random 10,000-image subset, taken for computational convenience.
+Both quantities were expressed in their effective-number forms to enable comparison with an independent benchmark: the number of clusters obtained by the state-of-the-art clustering algorithm HDBSCAN.

 Fig. \ref{fig:mnist}a displays a UMAP embedding of the data, coloring each digit by its label.
-HDBSCAN detects six clusters, grouping together digits that appear visually similar (Fig. \ref{fig:mnist}b).
-LCR yields the effective number of unique images after accounting for pairwise image similarity; it allows visually similar images to each contribute less to the entropy than if they were completely distinct (Fig. \ref{fig:mnist}c).
+HDBSCAN detects six clusters, successfully grouping together digits that appear visually similar (Fig. \ref{fig:mnist}b).
+LCR yields the effective number of unique images after accounting for pairwise image similarity; it allows visually similar images to each contribute less to the entropy than if they were completely distinct from each other (Fig. \ref{fig:mnist}c).
 Consequently, points that lie close together count less toward the total, whereas points separated by some distance contribute more independently, even for points that happen to be in the same cluster.
-Taken together, these considerations suggest that LCR will approximate the number of clusters---potentially exceeding it slightly because the clusters are somewhat loose.
+Taken together, these considerations suggest that LCR should approximate the number of clusters---potentially exceeding it slightly when clusters are somewhat loose.
 Indeed, the similarities among the images in this 10,000-image subset result in it having an effective number of just 12.5 images according to LCR: roughly twice the number of clusters and 25\% greater than the number of classes (10).
 Mathematically, this indicates that this MNIST subset possesses the same entropy as a hypothetical dataset containing 12-13 completely dissimilar elements (i.e. with zero pairwise similarity).
-This result can be rationalized as follows: the many stylistic variations of certain digits---e.g., the different ways to write a 1, 4, or 7---increase the S-entropy, while visual similarities among digits---such as the similarity between many 4s, 7s, and 9s, which cluster together per HDBSCAN---decrease the entropy relative to a scenario in which all 10 digit classes were entirely distinct.
+This result can be rationalized as follows: the many stylistic variations of certain digits---e.g., the different ways to write a 1, 4, or 7---increase the sentropy, while visual similarities among digits---such as the similarity between many 4s, 7s, and 9s, which cluster together per HDBSCAN---decrease it relative to a scenario in which all 10 digit classes were entirely distinct.